 HW alarm input is used internally, it is not available to the user

 Some alarms that cause switch-over from Primary to Stand-by unit remain active.
 The values are not measured after switch-over, because respective interfaces have been disconnected.
 These alarms can be manually cleared using a Save button in Diagnostic/Neighbours menu or they will be cleared when the log is automatically saved after its Log save period expired.
 This limitation is valid for following alarms:

 SNMP – If both SNMP Alarm and HW alarm outputs are set for the same event the SNMP trap will not be sent out.
-See chap.
-Section 4.4, “SNMP”.
+See Section 5.4, “SNMP”.